decadent/backpack-coordinator/README.md

 #### Setting up replication service

-Coordinator only upload to one Backpack node and create a task to replicate data to the rest of them.
+The coordinator only uploads to one Backpack node and creates a task to replicate data to the rest of them.
 You should set up [backpack-replicator](http://github.com/Topface/backpack-replicator) to make this work.

 Just run as many replicators as your load requires.
 Arguments are Zookeeper servers and Zookeeper root from backpack-coordinator.
 Let's spawn one replicator per physical